Financial Aid: Satisfactory Academic Progress (SAP) for Financial Aid Recipients

 - A required completion ratio

-Maximum time frame (maximum attempted credit hours) – You must earn your degree before reaching 185 attempted credit hours, which includes transferrable credits attempted at any school prior to and while enrolled at Kennesaw State University (KSU).
-Students who are seeking a second undergraduate degree different from their first degree may be granted additional hours to complete the second degree requirements.
-Note “Determining Maximum Time Frame” below.
+Maximum time frame (maximum attempted credit hours) – You must earn your degree before reaching 180 attempted credit hours, which includes transferrable credits attempted at any school prior to and while enrolled at Kennesaw State University (KSU).
+Students who are seeking a second undergraduate degree different from their first degree will be granted 60 additional hours to complete the second degree requirements.

 Once you reach the maximum attempted credit hours, you are no longer eligible for financial aid as an undergraduate student.

-Completion Ratio – You must complete and pass at least 67% of all credit hours you attempted.
+Completion Ratio – You must complete and pass at least 67% of all credit hours you attempt.
 Courses earned include grades of A, B, C, D, or S. Courses attempted include any course in which grades of A, B, C, D, F, W, WF, I, S, U or IP are given.

 Completion Ratio – You must earn at least 67% of all attempted credit hours.
 Courses earned include grades of A, B, C, D, or S. Courses attempted include any course in which grades of A, B, C, D, F, W, WF, I, S, U or IP are given.

 2. Qualitative Requirement

-The qualitative requirements sets a minimum Cumulative Grade Point Average for all students.
-Each student must maintain a 2.00 GPA each term to remain in good academic standing at KSU.
+The qualitative requirements sets a minimum cumulative Grade Point Average for all students.
 The cumulative GPA includes grades of A, B, C, D, F, and WF.
-The cumulative GPA, which is determined by the Registrar’s Office processes, will be checked each term for SAP.
+The cumulative GPA will be checked each term for SAP.

 - Undergraduate Students – The cumulative GPA requirement is 2.00 for each term.